kasparaspuo/Churn-analysis-RStudio/README.md

 # octocat
 Hi there!
-This is my personal repository.
+This is my personal repository for churn dataset analysis in RStudio.